arjavsharma91/IEEE-1788-Interval-Arithmetic-Functions/paper.md

 # Research Impact Statement

-`decoint` provides immediate utility to numerical analysis and validation by enabling reproducible, error-bounded calculations directly within standard Python research scripts.
-By exposing clear community-readiness signals, including comprehensive unit testing against IEEE-defined edge cases and structural execution tracking, the package offers a baseline tool for verifying the stability of loss functions, chaotic differential equations, and global minimization routines in academic environments.
+`decoint` provides immediate value to researchers by providing reliable guarenteed containment and the elimination of floating point rounding errors, as well as reliable error state tracking.
+With extensive ITF1788 edge case testing, it provides a reliable tool for verifying numerical stability across scientific computing and research.

 # AI Usage Disclosure